Tomev/qcflow/docs/source/deep-learning/index.rst

 chatbots to predictive analytics in e-commerce, deep learning models are at the forefront of today's AI-driven innovations.

 In the deep learning realm, libraries such as PyTorch, Keras, Tensorflow provide handy tools to build and train deep learning models.
-MLflow, on the other hand, targets the problem of experiment tracking in deep learning, including logging your experiment setup (learning rate, batch size, etc) along with training metrics (loss, accuracy, etc) and the model (architecture, weights, etc).
-MLflow provides native integrations with deep learning libraries, so you can plug MLflow into your existing deep learning workflow with minimal changes to your code, and view your experiments in the MLflow UI.
+QCFlow, on the other hand, targets the problem of experiment tracking in deep learning, including logging your experiment setup (learning rate, batch size, etc) along with training metrics (loss, accuracy, etc) and the model (architecture, weights, etc).
+QCFlow provides native integrations with deep learning libraries, so you can plug QCFlow into your existing deep learning workflow with minimal changes to your code, and view your experiments in the QCFlow UI.

-Why MLflow for Deep Learning?
+Why QCFlow for Deep Learning?
 -----------------------------
-MLflow offers a list of features that power your deep learning workflows:
+QCFlow offers a list of features that power your deep learning workflows:

-* **Experiments Tracking**: MLflow tracks your deep learning experiments, including parameters, metrics, and models.
+* **Experiments Tracking**: QCFlow tracks your deep learning experiments, including parameters, metrics, and models.
-  Your experiments will be stored in the MLflow server, so you can compare across different experiments and share them.
+  Your experiments will be stored in the QCFlow server, so you can compare across different experiments and share them.
-* **Model Registry**: You can register your trained deep learning models in the MLflow server, so you can easily retrieve them later for inference.
+* **Model Registry**: You can register your trained deep learning models in the QCFlow server, so you can easily retrieve them later for inference.
-* **Model Deployment**: After training, you can serve the trained model with MLflow as a REST API endpoint, so you can easily integrate it with your application.
+* **Model Deployment**: After training, you can serve the trained model with QCFlow as a REST API endpoint, so you can easily integrate it with your application.

 Experiments Tracking
 ^^^^^^^^^^^^^^^^^^^^
-Tracking is the cornerstone of the MLflow ecosystem, and especially vital for the iterative nature of deep learning:
+Tracking is the cornerstone of the QCFlow ecosystem, and especially vital for the iterative nature of deep learning:

 - **Experiments and Runs**: Organize your deep learning projects into experiments, with each experiment containing multiple runs.
   Each run captures essential data like metrics at various training steps, hyperparameters, and the code state.
 - **Artifacts**: Store vital outputs such as deep learning models, visualizations, or even tensorboard logs.
 This artifact repository ensures traceability and easy access.
-- **Metrics at Steps**: With deep learning's iterative nature, MLflow allows logging metrics at various training steps, offering a granular view of the model's progress.
+- **Metrics at Steps**: With deep learning's iterative nature, QCFlow allows logging metrics at various training steps, offering a granular view of the model's progress.
 - **Dependencies and Environment**: Capture the computational environment, including deep learning frameworks' versions, ensuring reproducibility.